 Whether you’re staying in accommodation in the Snowdonia National Park or not, be sure to plan a drive that takes you through the National Park.
 You’ll be surrounded by Mountains, go in and out of Valleys and it will probably make you wonder why you’ve never been here before!
 Even if you aren’t visiting North Wales for a ‘Road Trip’ enjoying it from a car is a great way to explore the area.

-I decided to drive right to the tip of North West Wales and cross the bridge onto Anglesey Island on my first afternoon, it was a great choice and this is what I recommend you do too.
+On my North Wales itinerary, I decided to drive right to the tip of North West Wales and cross the bridge onto Anglesey Island on my first afternoon, it was a great choice and this is what I recommend you do too.
 Anglesey is known for its beaches and ancient sites and is accessed by crossing the 19th Century suspension bridge onto the island.
 It’s pretty impressive!

 Beaumaris is a town on the Eastern side of Anglesey and I decided to go here because it was pretty easy to get to from the bridge onto the island.
 It took me just 20 minutes to reach after crossing the bridge.

 Beaumaris is a pretty town with a seaside feel to it, it has lots of colourful buildings, a castle, and views looking over the water to Snowdonia on the mainland of Wales.
 Beaumaris has a harbour which offers popular boat trips to Puffin Island.
 If you have children going to Puffin Island from Beaumaris would be a great thing to do!
-And of course you can still visit without Children!
+And of course, you can still visit without Children!

-Just 20 minutes down the coast is Penmon Beach and Penmon Point, the stoney beach is only small but it has a really relaxed atmosphere as well as being very pretty and also having incredible views across the water to Snowdonia.
+Just 20 minutes down the coast is Penmon Beach and Penmon Point, the stoney beach is only small but it has a really relaxed atmosphere as well as being very pretty and also has incredible views across the water to Snowdonia.
 There is an iconic Lighthouse and a nice Cafe.
 It cost’s £3.00 to access the point at a toll road but it’s worth paying it.

 I recommend these places in Anglesey because they are close to the bridge that accesses the island and if you are short on time they are the best places to visit on Anglesey due to this, however if you have more time you could go to Holyhead and Holy Island, which is pretty much another island off of Anglesey.

-Alternatively you could visit the town of Bangor which is just across the water from Anglesey back on mainland Wales.
+Alternatively, you could visit the town of Bangor which is just across the water from Anglesey back on mainland Wales.

 For more ideas on what to do in Anglesey including great places to Eat and Drink in Anglesey, see my friend Sophie’s blog post: The Ultimate Guide to Anglesey